regchukwuka/Evaluation-of-the-Optimal-Location-for-Erecting-a-Mexican-Restaurant-in-the-City-of-Madrid-Spain./README.md

 ## File management

-The notebook (.ipnyb) contains a detailed step from start to finish, while the .pdf is a report presented to IBM.
+The [notebook (.ipnyb)](https://github.com/rcmolokwu/Evaluation-of-the-Optimal-Location-for-Erecting-a-Mexican-Restaurant-in-the-City-of-Madrid-Spain./blob/5570c6a7e6f6ff0023372a29ba6ba6c424715f88/capstone%20(1).ipynb) contains a detailed step from start to finish, while the .pdf is a report presented to IBM.